 The majority of CMBS utilize senior/subordinate structures, similar to those found in non-Agency RMBS.
 Subordination levels vary so as to provide for one or more AAA credit ratings on the most senior classes, with less senior securities rated investment grade and non-investment grade, including a first loss component which is typically unrated.
 This first loss component is commonly referred to as the "B-piece," which is the most subordinated (and therefore highest yielding and riskiest) tranche of a CMBS securitization.
-Much of our focus within the CMBS sector has been on B-pieces.
+Much of our focus within the CMBS sector has been on B-pieces, but we also acquire other CMBS with more senior credit priority.